 Eusoh reviews are overwhelmingly positive.
 Satisfied customers praise the easy claims process, good customer service, and value for money.
 Negative reviews cite long wait times for reimbursement.

 How Eusoh differs from traditional pet insurance

 The flat monthly membership fee works for pet parents on a budget.
-The company’s goals are to revolutionize the insurance industry by driving costs down.
+The company’s goals are to revolutionize the insurance industry by driving costs down and let pet lovers share pet insurance costs.
 Eusoh members can rest assured they’re not paying inflated costs to an insurance company’s profit pool.
 The $17 membership fee is Eusoh’s sole source of revenue.

 Is Eusoh right for your dog?

-Eusoh is a good alternative to traditional pet insurance.
+Eusoh is a good alternative to the traditional pet insurance company.
 Pet parents aren’t locked into a network of clinics or subject to expensive monthly premiums.
 The peer-to-peer model creates a community where pet parents can lending a helping paw to each other.

 Pet parents who aren’t keen on contributing to other people’s vet bills might prefer traditional pet insurance.
 Overall, Eusoh is a one-of-a-kind option worth looking into for pet parents searching for less restrictive coverage.

 Need help choosing the best pet insurance for your fur-baby?
 Compare pet insurance plans today and save more than $200 a year on pet insurance costs.